noamgat/lm-format-enforcer/README.md

 </a>

 You can also [view the notebook in GitHub](https://github.com/noamgat/lm-format-enforcer/blob/main/samples/colab_llama2_enforcer.ipynb).

+For the different ways to integrate with huggingface transformers, see the [unit tests](https://github.com/noamgat/lm-format-enforcer/blob/main/tests/test_transformerenforcer.py).

 ## How does it work?

 The library works by combining a character level parser and a tokenizer prefix tree into a smart token filtering mechanism.